aminjafari-dev/remove_bg_image/SERVER_SETUP.md

 ## Troubleshooting

 ### Server won't start
-- Make sure port 5000 is not already in use
+- Make sure port 5045 is not already in use
+- **macOS users:** If you see "Address already in use" on port 5000, this is normal - the server now uses port 5045 to avoid conflicts with AirPlay Receiver
 - Check that all dependencies are installed: `pip list`
 - Verify Python version: `python --version` (should be 3.8+)

 ### Flutter app can't connect
-- Verify server is running: Open `http://localhost:5000/health` in a browser
+- Verify server is running: Open `http://localhost:5045/health` in a browser
-- Check the server URL in `background_removal_service.dart` matches your setup
+- Check the server URL in `background_removal_service.dart` matches your setup (should be port 5045)
 - For physical devices, ensure both devices are on the same network
-- Check firewall settings - port 5000 might be blocked
+- Check firewall settings - port 5045 might be blocked
+- Make sure the server is actually running (check terminal output)

 ### Background removal fails
 - Check server logs for error messages